heubergen/yt-movie-collection/README.md

 ## Install
 1. Clone the git repo and enter your db details in sql_q1.php and enter the api url in json_parser.php.
-2. Create the table manually. id is unique.
-3. Configure the json_parser.php as a cron and let it run every day for example.
+2. Configure the json_parser.php as a cron and let it run every day for example.
-4. Put your own favicons in the favicon folder
+3. Put your own favicons in the favicon folder
+4. Run installer.html

 ## TODO
 * Consider use of PDO
 * Made sql queries due to mysql escape more secure
-* Create favicon
-* create table with structure from php file
-* Add installer php
 * Add cinema and bd release date from every Movie
 * Add trailer for every Movie
 * Add user space
 * Add possibility to add upcoming movies in own list
 * Add notification when today and cinema data or bd release date match
 * Add option to configure notification
+* Add Date of Registration to database
+* Prevent use of application without visiting installer.html before.
+* Add variable to HERE values to optimize first use.

 ## Requirement